Scientific Fundamentals: Understanding Laws and Variables in Research

 Researchers must determine how to measure dependent variables accurately and dependably.
 This involves:

-instruments, surveys, observation protocols, or analytical techniques -
+- Select appropriate measurement tools instruments, surveys, observation protocols, or analytical techniques

-use calibrated instruments and consistent techniques -
+- Ensure measurement precision use calibrated instruments and consistent techniques

-recognize and account for potential sources of error
+- Address measurement limitations recognize and account for potential sources of error

 For example, in an experiment study how different teaching methods affect student learning, the dependent variable might be tested scores, measure use standardized assessments administer after the teaching intervention.